Thursday, November 21, 2024

 RAM

-16GB RAM: bare minimum.
-Not common on non-gaming laptops but most laptops can have their RAM upgraded (usually up to 32GB for budget laptops and 64GB for gaming rigs).
+16GB RAM: This is the bare minimum for data science tasks.
+It’s not common on non-gaming laptops, but most laptops can have their RAM upgraded—typically up to 32GB for budget laptops and up to 64GB on gaming models

 CPU

-Faster CPUs are always good.
-However most CPUs are way too fast, RAM will become the main bottleneck long before CPU comes into play.
+Faster CPUs are always good, but in most cases, CPUs are already so fast that RAM becomes the main bottleneck long before CPU speed really matters.

-For example: if a CPU can process 10**5 pieces of data sets per second and if 32GB RAM can only serve 10**4 pieces of data per second, what’s the point of buying a faster CPU?
+For example, if a CPU can process 10^5 data points per second but 32GB of RAM can only handle 10410^4 data points per second, a faster CPU won’t make much of a difference.

-Assuming you have maxed out on RAM memory, then you can worry about CPU:
+Once you’ve maxed out on RAM, then you can start thinking about the CPU:

 GPU